glumb/documentation/source/index.html.md

 Once you've gotten access to an IOTA node, initialize an `iota.Iota` object with the URI of the node, and optional seed.

-Note: If you are connecting no the sandbox node, you will need a little extra code; see below.
+Note: If you are connecting to the sandbox node, you will need a little extra code; see below.

 ```python